abmmhasan/test/docs/di/usage.rst

 Using the container
 ===================

-Simply, initialize using,
+Simply, initialize using either of these lines,

 .. code-block:: php
-    :caption: Use either of these lines to initiate the Container
-    :name: container.initiate.example
     $container = AbmmHasan\InterMix\container();
     $container = AbmmHasan\InterMix\Container::instance();
     $container = new AbmmHasan\InterMix\Container();